moosecreates/tailtown/docs/ROADMAP.md

 - ✅ Create a Financial Data Service: Built a dedicated service layer that centralizes financial calculations and data access (May 16, 2025)
 - ✅ Implement consistent data filtering: Created standardized date range filters for all financial queries (May 16, 2025)
 - ✅ Define standard validity filters: Implemented consistent status filtering for invoices, reservations, and payments (May 16, 2025)
-- 🔲 Implement read models: Create optimized read models for reporting needs while keeping the transaction data as the source of truth
+- ✅ Implement read models: Created optimized read models for reporting needs while keeping the transaction data as the source of truth (May 16, 2025)
 - 🔲 Standardize repositories: Create shared repositories to ensure consistent data access patterns

 ### 3. Ensure Data Consistency